 Delta 8 THC is often sold as a legal high in the United States, the UK, and other parts of Europe.
 It can be made from hemp plants, which are considered legal under most federal jurisdictions.

-However, the laws regarding delta 8 THC are vague, and it’s unclear whether regulators will crack down on this psychoactive cannabinoid or not.
+However, the laws regarding delta 8 THC and related cannabis products are vague, and it’s unclear whether regulators will crack down on this psychoactive cannabinoid or not.